-The analytics in DrBioRight was developed based on analytic base modules using Python and R, which was highly extensible and ready-to-use for integrating community contributed modules.
+The analytics in DrBioRight was developed based on analytic base modules using Python and R, which are highly extensible and ready-to-use for integrating community-contributed modules.
 All contributed modules can be easily integrated into our analytics pool by adding the module function as well as a customized module configuration file.
-The details are available in developer center.
+The details are available in the developer center.

-I did not get what I asked.
+I did not get the analysis asked for.
 What should I do?

 First, try using

 :add_pipelines to build your own analytic pipelines.
 (Please contact our group if you want to use this high-level command.)

 If that does not meet your need, please submit a module request.
 (Please click “guest” or your username if you are a registered user.
 Check the drop-down list to find “Request a module”).
 A notice will be sent to you once the module is available online.

 How can I ask a new question when the conversation is stuck somewhere?